danos/vyatta-cfg-bonding/doc/control-flow.md

 dataplane.
 The kernel has already created a logical ethernet device that can, for example, have addresses assigned.
-Slave interfaces in that aggregation must be "dataplane" interfaces, which already have shadows and this is still how slow-path traffic is sent to/from the kernel for that particular aggregation.
+Member interfaces in that aggregation must be "dataplane" interfaces, which already have shadows and this is still how slow-path traffic is sent to/from the kernel for that particular aggregation.